brimdata/zed/docs/language/search-syntax/README.md

 ### Role of Data Types

-To match successfully when working with named fields, the value must be comparable to the data type of the field.
+To match successfully when comparing values to the contents of named fields, the value must be comparable to the _data type_ of the field.

-For instance, the 'Zip' field in our schools data is of `string` type because several values are of the extended format that includes a hyphen and four additional digits.
+For instance, the 'Zip' field in our schools data is of `string` type because several values are of the extended format that includes a hyphen and four additional digits and hence could not be represented in a numeric type.

 ```mdtest-command zed-sample-data/edu/zson
 zq -z 'cut Zip' schools.zson